 Raspberries are popular in many countries all over the world, also in Poland you can find tones of them in your local store in July and August.
 Both kids and adults just love them.
 They make excellent jams and jellies.

+In Poland, you can buy two types of gooseberry in the summer – green and red.
 It’s very difficult to describe the taste of gooseberry.
 If you try it for the first time in your life, start with more ripe and soft ones.
 Green gooseberry is delicious but can be very tart!
 As it usually is with sour fruits, gooseberries are full of nutrients.
 You can eat the berries straight from the bush (be careful, they have thorns).
 Many Polish people have them in their gardens and allotments (działki).

 Red, black, white currants (porzeczki)